aditandava/LM-UI/README.md

 <br/>

-If LM UI brings calm to your digital life, consider:
+If LM UI brings calm to your digital life, here's how you can help:

 <br/>